KFBK-FM: Programming

+Cristina Mendonsa and Sam Shane host the station's morning-drive all-news block, while John McGinness and Kitty O'Neal host programs in the afternoon; the remainder of the schedule consists of nationally-syndicated conservative talk shows, including former KFBK host Tom Sullivan.

 KFBK-FM HD2

 On February 1, 2011, KHLX added a smooth jazz format to its HD2 digital subchannel, using programming from iHeartRadio.
 It filled a void left when Smooth Jazz 94.7 KSSJ ended its jazz format and became KKDO.
 The KFBK-FM subchannel was turned off in 2022.